Welcome to Class 4

 Welcome to Class 4 where you will find a mixed Year 5 and Year 6 cohort.
 This year we have a class of 27 pupils - 14 in Year 6 and 13 in Year 5.

 The teacher of Class 4 is Mrs Warner.
 Mrs O'Neill, who is also a qualified teacher, works with Class 4 every morning!

-Each day begins with a 'Thinking Activity' which aims to warm up our brains and spend time doing some high quality thinking!
+Each day begins with a 'Thinking Activity' which aims to warm up our brains and spend time doing some high-quality thinking!
 We often look at the 'Thinkers Keys' or use 'De'Bono's thinking hats' to complete these activities and share our thoughts and completed work in an often 'animated' discussion.

 Our day then begins with a whole school Collective Worship where we focus on a different Christian Value theme each half term.
-We celebrate individual achievements in our Collective Worship on a Friday where children can share achievements from out of school, be awarded certificates for gaining a milestone number of house points and also be awarded with class star awards.
+We celebrate individual achievements in our Collective Worship on a Friday where children can share achievements from out of school, be awarded certificates for gaining a milestone number of house points and also be awarded class star awards.

 English lessons mainly focus on novels or non-fiction books where children have the opportunity to read, analyse and complete drama activities around a variety of these and then independently write their very own versions.
-Children continue to develop skills in self editing, checking spellings, punctuation, vocabulary etc.. working hard to produce the best writing they possibly can.
+Children continue to develop skills in self-editing, checking spellings, punctuation, vocabulary etc.. working hard to produce the best writing they possibly can.